China National Petroleum Corporation

 The China National Petroleum Corporation (CNPC; 中国石油天然气集团公司 (Zhōngguó Shíyóu Tiānránqì Jítuán Gōngsī)) (Note: A common shortname for the corporation in Chinese, Zhongguo Shiyou (中国石油), formerly shared the same name as the Chinese Petroleum Corporation, the Republic of China (Taiwan)'s state-owned fuel corporation.) is a major national oil and gas corporation of China and one of the largest integrated energy groups in the world.
 Its headquarters are in Dongcheng District, Beijing.
 CNPC was ranked fourth in 2022 Fortune Global 500, a global ranking of the largest corporations by revenue.

+In 2024, CNPC was responsible for 655 Mt of CO_{2} emissions, which was 1.7% of global CO_{2} emissions.

 Corporate structure

 CNPC is the government-owned parent company of publicly listed PetroChina, which was created on November 5, 1999, as part of the restructuring of CNPC.
 In the restructuring, CNPC injected into PetroChina most of the assets and liabilities of CNPC relating to its hydrocarbon exploration and production, refining and marketing, chemicals and natural gas businesses.
 CNPC and PetroChina develop overseas assets through a joint venture, the CNPC Exploration & Development Company (CNODC), which is 50% owned by PetroChina.

 In March 2014, CNPC Chairman Zhou Jiping announced that CNPC would be opening six business units to private investors.

 CNPC also has a memorandum of understanding with UOP Llc, under which the two companies will collaborate on a range of biofuels technologies and projects in China.